Table of contents

 - Who had the shortest sales cycle?
 AKA who was easier to sign?

 - What client makes you the most money?

 - What was important to them?

 The next things to look at are:

+First things first, understand and build out a complete list of your Total Addressable Market.
 What industry lines up with your value prop?
 Many companies will have a value prop that extends beyond 1 industry, so it’s important to not limit your scope to ONLY looking at a few industries but rather looking at your value prop and piecing in all industries that can be impacted.

 Are you trying to prospect into companies within a specific region?
 Now’s the time to identify companies that fall within that space.
 Keep in mind, if you’re prospecting into the EU, you need to be aware of GDPR.
 LinkedIn is a fantastic channel to skirt around GDPR since it’s not against any laws to reach out to a prospect in a strict-GDPR country through social media prospecting as long as it’s done person-to-person (connecting first) rather than sending unsolicited messaging.